8 Creative and Innovative Summer Fundraising Ideas

 - Ads in newsletters, programs, and websites

-Alternatively, you and your supporters can earn 5% for your organization—tax and tip included—when dining at a participating local restaurant through RaiseRight.
+Prefer something even simpler?
+You and your supporters can earn 5% for your organization (tax and tip included), just by dining at a participating local restaurant through RaiseRight.
 Learn more here.

 Fuel summer fundraising with RaiseRight

 What summer slump?
 With RaiseRight, summer fundraising doesn’t have to be slow or stressful.
 Families can still enjoy their break while earning on everyday shopping and dining.
-In turn, partner brands contribute up to 20% to your organization or your families!
+In turn, partner brands contribute up to 20% back to your organization and your families!
 It's that easy.

 Ready to start earning?